Playing games on your computer is always fun. When you can do so with other people, it becomes an even better experience.

 - macOS Mojave re-engineered for the ultimate Mac experience.

-- best with best battery life for streamers
+- best with the best battery life for streamers

 - best for best streaming experience